The first rule is don't lie.

 Remember to try to link your skills and experience to the requirements of the advertised job.

-• your full name, address, and contact details
+- your full name, address, and contact details

-• a personal profile emphasising your strengths, versatility and value to the future employer
+- a personal profile emphasising your strengths, versatility and value to the future employer

-• a list of your skills, achievements and key responsibilities
+- a list of your skills, achievements and key responsibilities

-• your career history starting with the most recent
+- your career history starting with the most recent

-• your education and what qualifications were gained
+- your education and what qualifications were gained

-• any professional qualifications you have
+- any professional qualifications you have

-• relevant hobbies, interests or other skills
+- relevant hobbies, or other

-• details of referees (if requested)
+- details of (if requested)

-• if you are applying for a job online, remember to be concise - no-one likes scrolling through long pages of material.
+- if you are applying for a job online, remember to be concise - no-one likes scrolling through long pages of material.

 Mentioning interests and hobbies gives the interviewer an idea of how you spend your time after work.
 They could also be the basis of some small talk at some point during the interview.
 So do you pretend you have more interesting interests than you actually have, or do you stick to the truth?
 This article might help you to decide.